ashn-dot-dev/site/src/blog/2023-04-02-porting-code-from-cpp-to-sunder.md

 a[i] = a1[i1++];
 ```

-translates as two separate statements, as prefix and postfix increment
+translates as two separate statements, since prefix and postfix increment
 operators are explicitly not supported in Sunder:

 ```